Seeking Knowledge Amid Life’s Labyrinth

 Architecture Inspired by Iranian Tradition:

-Separation and Connectivity:
+Separation and Connection:

 Light, Shadow, and Authentic Architectural Concepts: